CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/18-text-analysis-in-ai-foundry.md

 ### Review
 In this exercise, you have completed the following tasks:
-- Created a project in Azure AI Foundry portal
+- Created a project in the Azure AI Foundry portal
 - Extracted named entities with Azure AI Language in Azure AI Foundry portal
 - Extracted key phrases with Azure AI Language in Azure AI Foundry portal
 - Summarized text with Azure AI Language in Azure AI Foundry portal